• Skip to primary navigation

 The heat level can also vary depending on the brand or recipe used.

-When substituting Garam Masala for Madras curry paste, keep in mind that the flavor profile of the dish will change significantly.
+When substituting Garam Masala for Madras curry paste, keep in mind that the flavor of the dish will change significantly.

 The final dish will be much more savory and less sweet than with Madras curry paste.